 Bias and Inaccuracy in AI Models

-- Solution: Use diverse and comprehensive datasets during AI model training.
-Regular audits and updates ensure models remain accurate and fair.
+Solution- While training AI models, diverse and representative datasets should be used.
+Regular audits and updates will keep the models accurate and fair.

 Regulatory and Ethical Concerns